Updated Food Recall Warning (Allergen) - Certain Daesang brand rice seasoning mixes recalled due to undeclared egg, milk, and oyster

 Background

 This recall was triggered by a consumer complaint.
-The CFIA is conducting a food safety investigation, which may lead to the recall of other products.
+The Canadian Food Inspection Agency (CFIA) is conducting a food safety investigation, which may lead to the recall of other products.
 If other high-risk products are recalled, the CFIA will notify the public through updated Food Recall Warnings.

 The CFIA is verifying that industry is removing recalled product from the marketplace.